 How to Overcome Abandonment After Separation and Divorce

-Last year, I wrote an incredibly hard post on my personal blog, My 40 Life.
+Last year, I wrote an incredibly hard post on my personal blog.

 It was not a piece that I thought I’d ever write or even think about writing.